ppy/osu-framework/README.md

 # Projects that use osu!framework

 [osu!](https://github.com/ppy/osu) – rhythm is just a *click* away!
+[Rhythmic](https://github.com/AltenGD/Rythmic) - Dodge the obstacles with, your mouse?

 <!--
 We love to see people using our framework!
 Add your project here via a PR!